-For the countless individuals and families who love to hit the roads in their RV’s, fun is right around the corner.
+For the countless individuals and families who love to hit the roads in an RV rental, fun is right around the corner.

-With that fun is responsibility, with the most importance on being a safer RV owner and driver.
+With that fun is responsibility, with the most importance on being a safer RV driver.

 For instance, when was the last time you do a thorough cleaning on the inside of your vehicle?
 If it has been some time now, make organizing and cleaning a top priority.